 “I like using the hammers.
 You have to be really careful.”

 It is important to us that we give children a real love of reading and writing at this early stage.
 Daily phonics teaching gives children the building blocks they need to become confident readers and writers.
 Children read weekly with an adult in school, and are encouraged to apply their new reading skills purposefully in their play.
 Writing is made as fun as practical as possible, with opportunities to apply their writing skills in their play and for real-life purposes, such as writing notes and posters.

 “I really like writing stories.
 I like to challenge myself.”

 “I couldn’t read when I started Reception, now I can read books with small writing!”

-Children develop skills in counting, adding, subtracting and problem solving as well as shape, space and measure through a variety of practical situations.
+Through practical activities, children develop a deep understanding of numbers to ten and the patterns of the number system.
+They have lots of opportunities to develop subitising and counting skills, and to understand the composition of each number.
+In our provision children explore numerical patterns, comparing quantities to identify more or less than, doubles, odd and even numbers.
 Daily whole class maths input provides an opportunity to teach knowledge and skills which children can then apply in their play.
 A popular element of our provision is the Snack Shop, where children are given a quantity of coins at the start of the week which they use to ‘pay’ for a special snack throughout the week, providing a purposeful opportunity to apply problem solving skills.